 PwC’s first Bold Debate interrogated the proposition that ‘all Australians live in cities that are equitable where everyone has a home’.
 We know that’s not true, but the debate enabled us to explore the 'why' and open the space for frank discussions.
 We were not disappointed.
 Guest debaters included, Author Jane Caro, NSW Independent MP Alex Greenwich, our own PwC Cities Partner lead Kylee Anastasi along with Meg Bartholomew and SMEC Smart Cities Advisor, Dorte Ekelund.

-Watch NSW Independent MP @Alex Greenwich argues the affirmative “we’ve got this” and @Jane Caro takes the negative it’s “never gonna happen.”
+Watch NSW Independent MP @Alex Greenwich argue the affirmative “we’ve got this” and @Jane Caro take on the negative it’s “never gonna happen.”

 I became passionate about issues of social inequality while traveling through developing countries after I finished university.
 I had always wanted to be involved in social change, but I didn't know where to start.

 I’ve always felt proud that PwC actively supports social causes.
 So when I learned that homelessness would be an area of focus for the firm, I put my hand up to be a social impact champion around homelessness.

 To activate those around me, I started small, speaking to my immediate team then I broadening out.
 It was apparent that people in my team wanted to get involved, so I organised for the team to participate in Wesley Mission’s $10 food challenge.